 Beyond the proportions a Cappuccino is officially 5 – 6 ounces (150 – 180ml) and is commonly topped (though, not in Italy) with chocolate or cocoa dusting.
 Other topping variations can include cocoa grades, sugar granules coated in cocoa, cinnamon or nutmeg.

-A Latte is a little less official with its measurements due to the fact that is more commonly made at home in Italy rather than ordered in a café.
+A Latte is a little less official with its measurements due to the fact that it is more commonly made at home in Italy rather than ordered in a café.
 Outside of Italy, it is commonly served as an 8 ounce (240ml) beverage.

 For an example of the difference the following calorie information has been taken from Starbucks UK: